Who Needs To Follow The Fashion Trends?

-The latest fashion report from The Business of Fashion and MacKinsey is called The State of Fashion 2017, and their analysis is irrevocable.
+In one fashion report from The Business of Fashion and MacKinsey called The State of Fashion 2017, the analysis is irrevocable.
 Lack of creativity and plagiarism are amongst the 10 major problems for the future of fashion brands.

 And even a well-established fashion business with lots of stores can die today relying on trends.